praveenkalady/lost-and-found/README.md

-# Lost & Found Application
+# UFoundIt Website

-A full-stack Lost & Found application with React frontend and Node.js/Express backend, containerized with Docker.
+A full-stack UFoundIt Website with React frontend and Node.js/Express backend, containerized with Docker.

 ## Tech Stack